Generating ferro-spinetic polarizations in altermagnetic insulators: Ferroelectric and ferro-spinetic polarizations

-Additionally, reversing the sign in $\delta t_1$ switches the direction of the spin accumulation, but the overall profile remains consistent with the profile described above.
-To quantitatively capture both the magnitude and direction of the polarizations, we evaluate in Fig.~\ref{fig:Polarization}(a) the following quantities: $P_s=\sum_{i_2} i_2 m^z(i_2)$.
-In our open-boundary geometry, this definition serves as an operational proxy for the ferro-spinetic polarization.
-The results show that for $\delta t_1=0$, $P_s$ is zero, consistent with the absence of edge spin accumulation.
-When $|\delta t_1|$ is increased, $|P_s|$ also increases, reflecting spin accumulation at the edges.
-More importantly, reversing the sign of $\delta t_1$ flips the direction of $P_s$, thus directly demonstrating the reversibility of the ferro-spinetic polarization.
-As detailed in the Supplemental Material~\cite{supp}, for $|\delta t_1| > 0$, the data for $P_s$ tend toward a finite value in the thermodynamic limit.
-We have also evaluated the charge polarization $P_c=\sum_{i_2} i_2n(i_2)$, using the same procedure, and found it to remain zero for all values of $\delta t_1$, consistent with the absence of ferroelectric polarization.

-We next consider the direction orthogonal to this ferro-spinetic polarization.
-As shown in Fig.~\ref{fig:Polarization}(b), when we perform the same calculation upon a 90$^\circ$ rotation of the system (see the End Matter), neither ferro-spinetic nor ferroelectric polarizations are observed.
-This anisotropy can be interpreted in terms of the symmetry of the altermagnetic state in our model.
-After AFM ordering, both $\mathcal T$ and $\mathcal G_{x-y}:(x,y)\!\to\!(-y,-x)+\tfrac12(\mathbf a_1-\mathbf a_2)$ symmetries are broken individually, but their product $\mathcal{G}_{x-y}\mathcal {T}$ remains intact.
-With respect to this combined symmetry, the $x-y$ component of $P_s$ is odd and hence forbidden, whereas the $x+y$ component is even and thus allowed, locking the ferro-spinetic polarization to the $x+y$ axis.
+Direct evaluation of the first moment of the spin distribution in the $x$+$y$ direction, $P_s=\sum_{i_2} i_2 m^z(i_2)$, first of all confirms that for the inversion symmetric ($\delta t_1$=0) case $P_s$ vanishes, see Fig.~\ref{fig:Polarization} -- indeed $P_s$ is observed to be proportional to $\delta t_1$.
+Scaling analysis indicates that in the thermodynamic limit $P_s$ converges to a finite value (see Supplemental Information).
+Along the orthogonal $x$-$y$ direction $P_s$ vanishes.
+This anisotropy is due to the symmetry of the altermagnetic state.
+When the N\'eel order sets in, both time-reversal $\mathcal T$ and glide $\mathcal G_{x-y}$ symmetry are broken individually, but their product $\mathcal{G}_{x-y}\mathcal {T}$ remains intact.
+With respect to this combined symmetry, the $x$-$y$ component of $P_s$ is odd and hence forbidden, whereas the $x$+$y$ component is even and thus allowed, locking the ferro-spinetic polarization to the $x$+$y$ axis.